shinyflight/HexaGAN/README.md

 * ops.py: various operations for building neural networks and data loading

-* ops_cnn.py: various operations for convolutional neural networks (for MNIST data)
+* ops_cnn.py: various operations for convolutional neural networks (for the MNIST dataset)

-* model.py: HexaGAN model (used for train_breast.py)
+* model.py: HexaGAN model (for the breast dataset)

 * train_breast.py: classification on the breast dataset with 20% missingness